jorgefranconunes/yawg/00README-developers.txt

 == Creating a new release

-To generate a release bundle to the following:
+To generate the tarball for an engineering build do the following:

 ----
 ./devtools/bin/build-create-bundle
 ----

-The above will perform a full build and create the release tarbal at the root of the workspace.
+The above will perform a full build and create a tarball named 'yawg-x.y.z-yyyyMMddhhmm.tar.bz2' at the top of the working area.

-TBD - How to generate and publish a public release.
+To generate an official release see the instructions on the project site at 'doc/content/developers/CreatingRelease.adoc'.